wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Consult the `17.16 Roadmap <https://projects.wazo.community/versions/269>`_

+* You must update the Wazo Client to 17.16.
+See the :ref:`Wazo Client compatibility table <cti_client_compatibility>`.

 * The *enabled_plugins* section of the ``wazo-auth`` service has been renamed *enabled_backend_plugins* and is now a dictionary.

   * If you have hand made configuration to modify the list of enabled backends it should be modified see ``/etc/wazo-auth/config.yml``